UKHO/docs/quality-assurance/security-testing.md

 	part of the white box testing this is best performed as suggested in OWASP as part of the code review.
-The following link covers the OWASP testing for this in more detail - https://owasp.org/www-community/controls/Static_Code_Analysis Currently we are using Coverity to provide this coverage
+The following link covers the OWASP testing for this in more detail - https://owasp.org/www-community/controls/Static_Code_Analysis Currently we are using Coverity to provide this coverage the link illustrates how you are able to setup and use this tool to improve the quality and security testing of the code and help with the PR process by streamlining the flow to only involve pior to review on code that has passed the static checks - https://www.synopsys.com/software-integrity/security-testing/static-analysis-sast.html a set of tutorials for how coverity works and setting it up can be followed through the link https://community.synopsys.com/s/coverity-tutorials

 3. Server Access Control